a wide range of shops to cater for most peoples needs. From quality

-There are shopping arcades such as the Regent
+There are shopping arcades such as the recently refurbished Regent

 Arcade Shopping Centre where you will find well

-known stores including BHS, The Body Shop, Mothercare, Sole (Sole Trader), River Island as well as smaller individual shops.
-The centre is currently undergoing a refurbish programme, but the shops remain open as usual.
+known stores including H&M, BHS, The Body Shop, Mothercare, Sole (Sole Trader), River Island (just outside the shopping centre) as well as smaller individual shops.

 is a large (557 spaces) multi-storey car park attached to the Regent Arcade.
 Parking is charged for by the hours.
 As an example, up to 2 hours costs £2.90 (correct at November 2012, please check for latest parking fees) and the car park uses a new numberplate recognition system.